kylemurray2/SARTS/README.md

 Potential errors:
 -->    Exception: Could not determine a suitable burst offset
 fix: The orbit file may have not downloaded correctly. try redownloading it.

+notes:
+If you want to update the stack and you deleted your SLC safe files, you should adjust the search dates to be 6 acquisitions before the first date of the update.
+After downloading all of those, put the search date back to the original search date before running setupStack.py.  setupStack.py also uses the date range to decide what to process.